Chapter 22. Programming

 The anthology home page, which is the TEI element embedded in the anthology configuration corpus file, is processed into a page in a temporary folder.

-Each item in the collection of site-page XML documents located in the anthology folder is first checked to make sure its <revisionDesc> / @status value is published.
+Each item in the collection of site-page XML documents located in the anthology directory is first checked to make sure its <revisionDesc> / @status value is published.

 Each LEMDO edition which is claimed by the anthology (using a lemdo-import processing instruction, as described above) is processed as follows: